 Provide your franchisees the means to execute on their local marketing plans with the right tools.
 Often, this involves using a customized brand portal.
 With technology in place, franchisees can easily log in to the system and customize brand-right marketing materials for their local marketing efforts.
 By providing a central hub for marketing collateral, they’ll have access to everything they need – from posters and business cards to brochures and direct mailers.
 Have a unique event coming up?
 With the proper planning, you can make the right products available when your franchisees need them most.

 As with any marketing initiative, it’s necessary to track ROI.
 You can’t make progress unless you know what’s working or needs improvement.
 Whether you use technology or spreadsheets, it’s important to track metrics, and review them often.
 This allows for faster course correction, if necessary.

 When your franchisees maximize their local marketing potential, it’s a win-win for all.
 They operate more smoothly and remain competitive in their market, and you experience brand growth and increased market share.
 Work with your franchisees to understand what they need to be successful and provide them the tools and support necessary to do so.

-Do you have a marketing resource management system in place at your franchise yet?
+Do you have a customized brand portal in place at your franchise yet?
 Or, is your current system not able to keep up with demand?